Meet the HometownPlus team

 Mike is a Chartered Surveyor with expertise in cross-sector partnership building on urban regeneration schemes, and recent experience of work across the public, private and third sectors in both community loyalty points' administration and delivery on wide-ranging social regeneration programmes.
 In the course of his career to date, Mike has delivered retail centres in Wigan, Blackpool, Smethwick, Peterlee and Whitley Bay, and office blocks in Preston and South Wales - a number of his projects winning awards for their creativity and socially responsible delivery; and managed asset portfolios for a number of clients.
 In community terms, Mike has played key parts in pioneering the development of technology platforms that provide for skills, knowledge and resource sharing cross-sector with common purposes and social action in clear view.

 Mike is a man on a mission to counter economic and social inequalities, improve people's life chances and transform deprived places through creative commercial development and support of grass-roots community action.
 He is a passionate advocate for partnerships, and in leadership of Hometown Plus, Mike is driven to deliver on real social legacy.
 His values are sound, his enthusiasm and sense of vocation infectious, and his capacity to problem-solve and deliver proven by his impressive professional record.
+Get in touch with Mike.

 John Hesketh, BA, PgDip, PGDE, MA - Director